This guide describes how to use pandas

 Often times we need to apply a function to a column in a dataset to transform it. pandas

 makes it easy to do with the .apply() method.
-In this example, we will map the values in the “status_of_school” column to either a “1” or “0” depending on the value.
+In this example, we will map the values in the “geography_type” column to either a “1” or “0” depending on the value.
 We will append this information to the DataFrame in a new column.

-def mapSchool(x):
+def mapGeography(x):

-if x == "PUBLIC":
+if x == "City":

 return 1